Bad Company (1995 film): Plot

-In Seattle, former CIA officer Nelson Crowe (Fishburne) is hired by Vic Grimes (Langella) for a position with his company nicknamed "The Toolshed."
+In Seattle, former CIA officer Nelson Crowe is hired by Vic Grimes for a position with his company nicknamed "The Toolshed."
 Grimes' firm employs people with intelligence service backgrounds to sell their talents with regard to extortion and corporate espionage to domestic and foreign corporations.
-Grimes' second in command, Margaret Wells (Barkin) begins working with Crowe and seduces him, enticing him with a plot to murder Grimes so they can take over the firm.
+Grimes' second in command, Margaret Wells begins working with Crowe and seduces him, enticing him with a plot to murder Grimes so they can take over the firm.

 The Toolshed's top client, Curl Industries, is being sued in a class action lawsuit in a case currently on appeal at the Washington Supreme Court.
 Curl Industries is accused of poisoning the water supply to a small town, resulting in the birth of disabled children.
+Crowe and Wells blackmail Curl Industries' CEO, Walter Curl, into resigning after breaking into his house and catching him having sex with his niece Wanda, who had been secretly paid by The Toolshed and is in on the job.
 Grimes gives Crowe $1 million to bribe one of the justices, Justin Beach, into swinging the verdict in favor of Curl Industries.

 Crowe and Toolshed operative Todd Stapp buy Justice Beach's $25,000 gambling debt from bookmaker Bobby Birdsong and pay for information on Beach's personal life from his friend, Les Goodwin.
 During a secret progress report meeting, Crowe is revealed to in fact be a mole for the CIA, albeit against his will.
 Crowe was dismissed from the agency on suspicion of stealing a $50,000 bribe meant for an Iraqi colonel.

 Crowe's former boss, William "Smitty" Smithfield, is threatening prison time for the disappearance of the bribe as leverage to get Crowe to infiltrate the Toolshed.
 The CIA intends to acquire the firm and use it as a black operations hub with Smitty in charge.
 During the meeting, as he turns over the $1 million bribe money for inspection, Crowe secretly records his conversation with Smitty, who also forces him to sign a receipt.
 Stapp later discovers Crowe's secret objective and extorts a payoff from Smitty to remain silent about it.